comrumino/cpp-coursework/notes.md

 * work stealing, a design which allows a thread with no work to steal work from a thread with a full queue
 * thread-safe, no data loss or corruption, all invariants are upheld, and no race conditions
 * serialization, preventing genuine concurrent access and requires threads to access it serially
-* atomic action, indivisble sequence of primitive operations that must be complete without interruption
+* atomic action, indivisible sequence of primitive operations that must be complete without interruption

 ## Condensed Q3
 * bitmap, are unstructured (a list of colored dots such as BMP, JPG, GIF, and TIFF)